dwhiffing/fury/content/nato/pt/body.md

 The troubled political and economic situation did not leave much room for military development.
-Although one of the smaller forces in NATO, Portugal maintains several key bases, critical for security of trans- Atlantic commerce, particularly Lejas in the Azors but also the Cape Verde Islands and Madeira.
-Germany also uses the Portuguese base of Baja for its air combat training, and the HQ for Commander - in- Chief Iberian Atlantic (CINCIBERLANT) is located just west of Lisbon at Oeiras.
+Although one of the smaller forces in NATO, Portugal maintains several key bases, critical for security of Trans-Atlantic commerce, particularly Lejas in the Azors but also the Cape Verde Islands and Madeira.
+Germany uses the Portuguese base of Baja for its air combat training, and the HQ for Commander-in-Chief Iberian Atlantic (CINCIBERLANT) is located just west of Lisbon at Oeiras.